matplotlib/mplcairo/README.rst

 Missing support from cairo
 --------------------------

-- SVG output does not set URLs on any element, as cairo provides no support for doing so.
+- SVG output does not set URLs or ids on any element, as cairo provides no support to do so.
 - PS output does not respect SOURCE_DATE_EPOCH.
 - The following rcparams have no effect: